* This is the Consumer Version. *

 Doctors usually detect hyperkalemia when blood tests or electrocardiography is done for other reasons.

 Treatment includes reducing consumption of potassium, stopping drugs that may cause hyperkalemia, and using drugs to increase potassium excretion.

-The body needs potassium for nerve and muscle cells to function, but too much potassium can also interfere with function (see Overview of Potassium).
+Potassium is one of the body's electrolytes, which are minerals that carry an electric charge when dissolved in body fluids such as blood.
+The body needs potassium for nerve and muscle cells to function, but too much potassium can also interfere with function.

 Usually, hyperkalemia results from several simultaneous problems, including the following:

 The most common cause of mild hyperkalemia is the use of drugs that decrease blood flow to the kidneys or prevent the kidneys from excreting normal amounts of potassium.
 Kidney failure can cause severe hyperkalemia on its own.
 Addison disease can also cause hyperkalemia.

 Hyperkalemia can develop after a large amount of potassium is released from the cells.
 The rapid movement of potassium from cells into blood can overwhelm the kidneys and result in life-threatening hyperkalemia.

 By itself, increased intake of potassium does not often cause hyperkalemia because normal kidneys do a good job in excreting any extra potassium.

 What Makes the Potassium Level Increase?